-This Compensation Discussion and Analysis ("CD&A") describes our compensation strategy, philosophy, policies and practices underlying our executive compensation programs for 2022.
-It also provides information regarding the manner and context in which compensation was earned by and awarded to our 2022 named executive officers listed below, whom we refer to collectively as "named executive officers" or "NEOs."
+This Compensation Discussion and Analysis ("CD&A") describes our compensation strategy, philosophy, policies and practices underlying our executive compensation programs for 2023.
+It also provides information regarding the manner and context in which compensation was earned by and awarded to our 2023 named executive officers listed below, whom we refer to collectively as "named executive officers" or "NEOs."

-- Joseph Ciaffoni, our President and Chief Executive Officer; - Colleen Tupper, our Executive Vice President and Chief Financial Officer; - Shirley Kuhlmann, our Executive Vice President, Chief Administrative Officer, General Counsel & Secretary; - Scott Dreyer, our Executive Vice President and Chief Commercial Officer; - Thomas Smith, M.D., our Executive Vice President and Chief Medical Officer; and - Richard Malamut, M.D., our former Executive Vice President and Chief Medical Officer.
+- Joseph Ciaffoni, our President and Chief Executive Officer; - Colleen Tupper, our Executive Vice President and Chief Financial Officer; - Shirley Kuhlmann, our Executive Vice President, Chief Administrative Officer, General Counsel & Secretary; - Scott Dreyer, our Executive Vice President and Chief Commercial Officer; and - Thomas Smith, M.D., our Executive Vice President and Chief Medical Officer.